openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 .. note::

-   An unmanaged volume with a prefix of 'OS-' in its identifier name cannot be managed into OpenStack, as this is a reserved keyword for managed volumes.
+   An unmanaged volume with a prefix of ``OS-`` in its identifier name cannot be managed into OpenStack, as this is a reserved keyword for managed volumes.
 If the identifier name has this prefix, an exception will be thrown by the PowerMax driver on a manage operation.

 Managing volumes with replication enabled